8FrMc/simple-url-crawler/README.md

-replace LINK HERE with ur link with https://YOURLINK.DOMAIN
+replace LINK HERE with ur link, it should start like this: https://